ESSI-Lab/DAB/README.md

 ## License and attribution

-Please note that the DAB community edition **is not public domain software**!
-While using DAB source code you should **give full attribution to the original authors** and redistribute your modifications in the same way, accordingly to the **GNU Affero General Public License v3.0** (see LICENSE).
-Click on the items below to know more about how to provide correct attribution:
+While the DAB community edition code is **open source**, it is not a **public domain software**.
+Therefore, to use the DAB source code you should **give full attribution to the original authors** and **redistribute your modifications** in the same way, accordingly to the **GNU Affero General Public License v3.0** (see LICENSE).
+To know more about how to correctly utilize the DAB open source code and provide appropriate attribution, please, select the relevant cases:

 <details>
 	<summary>To use the DAB technology for providing online services</summary>